Best Root Cause Analysis Tools in 2026

 This requires more than a model.
 It requires a context engine—a system that filters, aligns, and sequences telemetry to make reasoning possible.

-At NeuBird, this principle shaped how we built Hawkeye, our AI SRE agent.
+At NeuBird, this principle shaped how we built our AI SRE agent.
 And it’s the foundation for what we believe all enterprise-grade agents will need to evolve: with context as the first-class input, not an afterthought.

 Context Engineers: The Builders Behind the Curtain